aditidewangan/Aditi-s-Blog-Website/README.md

 ## Start Frontend & Backend simultaneously

- 1. Navigate to the root folder i.e.  Visartedworld.git
+ 1. Navigate to the root folder i.e. Aditi-s-Blog-Website.git.git

  2. Install the dependencies by running